-Chart includes several data-rendering optimizations to achieve the best possible performance when plotting large volumes of data as well as handling high frequency real-time data.
+The chart control includes several data rendering optimizations to achieve the best possible performance when plotting large volumes of data as well as handling high frequency real-time data.

 The best possible axis ranges and intervals are calculated automatically based on the given values.
-Ranges can be further customized using range padding.
+The ranges can also be further customized with a custom range and range padding.

 Data points can be easily annotated with labels to help improve the readability of data.
-The readability can be further enhanced by adding markers or customizable symbols.
+Readability can be further enhanced by adding markers or customizable symbols.

 Data points can be marked with built-in shapes.